qingxiangguo/Tools-for-Cancer-Genome-Analysis/contents/SURVIVOR.md

 SURVIVOR merge list_vcf 200 1 0 0 0 50 merged_filtered.vcf
 ```

-Here the filtering parameters of SURVIVOR are the following:
 Max distance between breakpoints: 500
 Minimum number of supporting caller: 1
 Take the type into account (1==yes, else no): 1